-The primary mechanism for tracking projects as they flow through the SDLC is the Track\IT online project tracking tool (replaces a previous in-house tool called PLM or Project Log Manager).
+The primary mechanism for tracking projects as they flow through the SDLC is the TrackIT online project tracking tool.

-As projects move through the various stages they are marked in Track\IT with a status code.
-As the stages change, email notification is sent to the originator to update them of the project status.
-This status is also reported to clients via the Monitor website.
+As projects move through the various stages they are marked in TrackIT with a status code.
+This status is also reported to clients via the Owner's View website.

 The Release Schedule compiles major projects being slated for specific releases.
 To keep the document size manageable, only major projects are listed on this summary.
-A PDF copy of this schedule is posted weekly on the Release Planning page of our website for clients to view:
+A PDF copy of this schedule is posted weekly on the Release Planning page of our website for clients to view: cuanswers.com/resources/doc/release-planning/

-http://www.cuanswers.com/resources/doc/release-planning/